Generic selectors

 How Much And How Often To Feed

-Since Water Sprite does not necessarily need to be on a strict feeding schedule, the timing and amount of fertilizer you use will probably be more dependent on the needs of other species you might be keeping in your planted tank.
+Since Water Sprite does not necessarily need to be on a strict feeding schedule, the timing and amount of fertilizer you use will probably be more dependent on the needs of other species you are keeping in your planted tank.

 It is best to feed your plants regularly to maintain stable water parameters.
 Of course, it is difficult to know exactly what your plant’s nutrient requirements are without measuring so it is best to test regularly.